 - 4 cups mushroom-soaking liquid (reserved from soaking)

-- Soak the dried shiitake mushrooms in hot water for one hour.
+- First, soak the dried shiitake mushrooms in hot water.

-- Combine sliced mushrooms, sugar, soy sauce, rice vinegar, ginger, and mushroom-soaking liquid in a large pot.
+- Then, combine sliced mushrooms, sugar, soy sauce, rice vinegar, ginger, and mushroom-soaking liquid in a large pot.

-- Store in the fridge, sealed, for up to one month.
+- Store your Korean marinated mushrooms in the fridge, sealed, for up to one month.